 \paragraph{Acknowledgements. } We thank Carlo Piovesan for sharing unpublished numerical results.
-This work is supported by the NSF under Grant No. PHY-2112738 (O.G. and D.L.) and Grant No. OSI-2328774 (O.G.).
+This work is supported by the NSF under Grant No. PHY-2112738 and Grant No. OSI-2328774 (O.G. and D.L.).
+O.G. also acknowledges support under NSF Grant No. PHY-2441282.
 The work of D.L. was supported in part by College of Science and Mathematics Dean's Doctoral Research Fellowship through fellowship support from Oracle, project ID R0000000025727.
-A.K. acknowledges financial support from the UK Quantum Communications Hub grant no. EP/T001011/1 and from UK-Canada Quantum for Science research collaboration grant OPP640.
+A.K. acknowledges financial support from project OPP640, funded by the Science and Technology Facilities Council's International Science Partnerships Fund.
 A.K. was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 D.C. and M.P. acknowledge support from DIMAP and the Department of Computer Science at the University of Warwick.